Skip to main content

 Spirits, such as vodka, rum, gin, and whiskey, are fermented and then filtered/distilled to separate the ethanol from water.

 Your body absorbs alcohol into the bloodstream through the stomach and intestines.
-It’s broken down by the liver and expelled as urine at the speed of about one unit an hour (see page 4 for unit info).
+It’s broken down by the liver and expelled as urine at the speed of about one unit an hour.

 While your liver works to break down the alcohol it can manage, the rest is circulated into your body and sent to your brain, where it depresses your heart rate and breathing and affects your brain's ability to control what your body does.